learn-anything/2017-release/readme.md

 The code is archived and is no longer used.
 If you wish to make any changes, feel free to fork it.

 Live version of this site runs on [learn-anything.xyz](https://learn-anything.xyz)

-The code for new version of the website can be found [here](https://github.com/learn-anything/learn-anything).